joostvdg/tap-workshops/docs/apps/external-service.md

     tap-demo-04   Error                                         19m
     ```

+    Read [this paragraph](/tap-workshops/supply-chain/basic-to-test-scan/#create-tls-app-cert-secret-separately) for a more permanent solution.

     To remedy this, we can do the secret export and import ourselves with the **SecretGen Controller**:

     ```yaml title="metadata-tls-secret-import-and-export.yaml"
     ---